Buy your freehold

 You rely on your neighbours' co-operation.

 Everybody needs good neighbours – especially if you buy the freehold together.
-If your building has two flats and you're bezzie mates, you could be on easy street.
+If your building has two flats and you both get on well, you could be on easy street.

 With great power, comes great responsibility.

-The new freeholders need to set up a freehold company, do the accounts, arrange insurance and keep the place spick and span.
+The new freeholders need to set up a freehold company, do the accounts, arrange insurance and organise ongoing maintenance.
 Only do this if you're happy to do some (or all) of the admin.
-If these jobs don't get done, it could wipe value off your flat quicker than dodgy stone cladding.
+If these jobs don't get done, it could wipe value off your flat.

 There will still be disagreements.

 Even though you and neighbours will probably own the new freehold company, some will still have gripes about services charges.
 Reaching a consensus can be a nightmare.
-If Mrs Mangle tries to stonewall some repair work, claiming it was not essential, it may be difficult to force her.
+If a neighbour tries to stonewall some repair work, claiming it was not essential, it may be difficult to force it.

 The lease stays the same.

-Even when you purchase the freehold, any conditions in the leases stay exactly the same, so it's wise to get a solicitor to update poorly-written or unjust leases at the same time.
+Even when you purchase the freehold, any conditions in the leases stay exactly the same, so it's wise to get a solicitor to extend the leases and update poorly-written or unjust leases at the same time.

-Otherwise unfair conditions can still be enforced, as the new company that owns the freehold is totally separate to the individual tenants.
+Otherwise unfair conditions can still be enforced, as the new company that owns the freehold is totally separate to the individual flat owners.
 Of course, the new company (residents) may choose not to enforce all conditions, but it's worth doing in case.

 Right to manage: Pros & Cons